 Unfortunately, the great state of Texas also has a great many wood-boring beetle species that just live to find the wood in your home such as stored wood, wood products, as well as structural timber.
 These beetles come from at least 12 different families and their size, wood preference, the nature of the damage they cause, among other habits vary greatly between species.
 Since there are other well known insect pests that also damage wood such as termites and carpenter ants, it is important when you find an infestation of wood-boring beetles that you make sure identify the insect properly, as the kind of damage they cause and their appearance can vary greatly.

 The best way to keep your home from being infested by these insects is through preventative measures.
 Before purchasing the wood to construct your house make sure it is properly dried and chemically treated in pressure chambers.
 Controlling the level of moisture in your house can also go a long way towards preventing an infestation.
-Making sure leaks are repaired, installing vapor barriers, insulation, dehumidifiers and air conditioners will help to vastly reduce the amount of moist wood and moist environment these pest need to thrive.
+Making sure leaks are repaired, installing vapor barriers, insulation, dehumidifiers, and air conditioners will help to vastly reduce the amount of moist wood and moist environment these pests need to thrive.
 Store any firewood outside and away from the outer walls, and make sure to inspect any items made of wood you purchase before bringing it into your home.
+For your roof, you may want to discuss the best option with a roofing company Greensboro that has experience in the construction of various roofs.

 Have you ever had to deal with an infestation of wood-borer beetles in your home?